Konrud/switch-web-component/README.md

     }
   ```
   ### CSS custom properties
-  The following properties can be used to customize the component.
+  The following properties can be used to customize the component:

    #### --switch-lever--background
    Sets background on the component's lever. [default value: rgb(230, 230, 230)]